How and when do I receive my tax credit?

 - if you are a company, you can only carry your R&D tax credits forward if you meet the shareholder continuity requirements (if continuity of ownership is only met for part of a year, you may only be able to carry forward a portion of your tax credits).

-Including R&D credits in provisional tax calculations
+Including RDTI tax credits in provisional tax calculations

 If I’m eligible for a refund, how and when will I receive it?